 Nutrition Guide for Postpartum and Breastfeeding Mothers

-It’s essential to choose nutrient-dense foods to support a higher intake of nutrients than usual after having a baby.
+It’s essential to choose nutrient-dense foods requiring a higher intake of nutrients than usual after having a baby.
 Nutrient-dense foods include more vitamins, minerals, and other substances that may have positive health benefits, with relatively few calories.
 For example, one serving of nutrient-dense avocado is only 80 calories and includes the following nutrients that can benefit a postpartum lifestyle:

 avocado slices and soup